-Although weeding will always be needed to maintain Hawaii’s last remaining native rainforest, efforts will be progressively less intensive over time.
 Native species such as ‘ohe, a rare yet fast growing native canopy tree, has been out-planted in the restored area to fill open areas in need of shade.
 Natural regeneration of native species is also being supported by our efforts.
-Despite damages endured by hurricane Iselle and subsequent ohi’a loss due to Rapid Ohi’a Death (ROD), the Keau’ohana forest ecosystem is responding extremely well to restoration measures.
+Despite damages incurred by hurricane Iselle and subsequent ohi’a loss due to Rapid Ohi’a Death (ROD), the Keau’ohana forest ecosystem is responding extremely well to restoration measures.

 As the only example of intact lowland wet forest readily available to the public, the Keau’ohana forest has been providing an infrastructure for the further study of native lowland wet forests/species, and facilitating growing community outreach objectives to help educate Hawai‘i students, residents and visitors about native species, native forest composition and issues of invasion.
-Community enthusiasm for this project has resulted in well beyond 2,000 volunteer hours since it was launched in June of 2014.
-Efforts to help restore a small portion of this forest began as early as 2005 by Hilo community specialists who recognized its significance.
+Community enthusiasm for this project has resulted in several thousand volunteer hours since it was launched in June of 2014.

 The project’s intensive restoration efforts have been supported by a State Grant (G-I-A) and the contracting agency [DLNR-DOFAW] through appropriations made by the Legislature of the State of Hawaii.
 County Contingency funds have also been awarded.
-Generous donations by community members such as Ann Kobsa, and community businesses such as Island Natural’s also greatly support this project.
-The project principal, Cindy Jaya Dupuis/MS, is MOP board member, resident permaculturist since 1989, and dedicated volunteer restoring native lowland wet forest for the past 10 years.
+Generous donations by community members, and community businesses such as Island Natural’s also greatly support this project.